11 Email Marketing Examples to Save for Later

 Of course, you don’t need to limit discounts to new customers.
 You can also offer discounts as a “thank you” to loyal or long-time members.

 When it comes down to it, everyone enjoys saving money.
-Offering even small savings to your target audience can be just what you need to get a sale.
+Offering even small savings to your target audience can be just what you need to get a sale — and Lyft provides one of the best email marketing examples for how to do it.

 For companies that offer subscription-based services, one of the most popular methods for generating new leads is offering free trials.